derekcorreia/HelixWSDocs/Exercise4.md

 ## Configuring Renderings for feature modules

 1. In the feature module project in Visual Studio
-    1. Add the following references:
+    1. Add or validate the following references in the project:
         * Sitecore.Kernel (referenced via NuGet)
         * Sitecore.Mvc (referenced via NuGet)
         * Sitecore.Foundation.Dictionary (available in the /lib folder of your Sitecore.Demo.Group folder)